 The counter is divided into a number of small sections. each two bits (a dibit) long, implemented as a synchronous presettable down-counter, with carry-in (=count enable), parallel enable and two data inputs.
 Terminal count (0.0) is decoded with an additional input coming from the next higher section.
 The least significant section decodes the state prior to TC, its output activates the parallel enable for all counters.
 The carry function between sections is pipelined.
-The carry flip-flop is set when carry-in is active and the dibit is in state 00 for a down counter, or state 11 for an up-counter.
+The carry flip-flop is set when carry-in is active and the dibit is in state 00.
 The carry flip-flop stays set for only one clock period, its output drives the carry-in function of the next higher section.
 As a result of this pipelining, the counter can be made arbitrarily long, without any speed penalty.
 Note that each dibit, except the first, makes its transition n clock pulses later than required by the binary code sequence (n is the relative position of the dibit, n=0 for the input dibit).
 This code violation has no impact on TC decoding.
 This counter can be four times faster than presently available standard microprocessor peripherals like the 8254 and 9513.
-Typical applications are in instrumentation and communications, e.g., as the frequency determining counter in a phase-locked-loop frequency synthesizer.
+Typical applications are in instrumentation and communications, e.g., as the frequency determining counter in a phase-locked-loop freauency synthesizer.